whitealbum2enjoyer/Personal-Home-Lab-Project/README.md

 <!-- Explain why you built this lab.
 What did you want to learn or achieve? -->

-The primary goal of this project was to gain hands-on experience with:
+The primary goal of this project is to gain hands-on experience with:

 * Linux system administration (specifically Arch Linux).
 * Containerization using Docker.